MintXeido/Virtual-Wii-Manager/README.md

 <h1> Introduction </h1>

-**A program that is created with LuaRT Compiler that is installed on a USB or an External Hard Drive, It can run wii emulators such as: Dolphin &amp; Cemu.
+**A program i am creating with LuaRT that is installed on a USB or an External Hard Drive, It can run wii emulators such as: Dolphin &amp; Cemu.
 Making these 2 programs portable, managable, accessable & easy to use on any Windows PC!**

  <hr>